lobianco/Chalkboard-Xcode-Theme/README.md

 Chalkboard - An Xcode Theme
 ======================

 A darkened version of the default Xcode theme - perfect for if you've become accustomed to the default syntax highlighting but need something a little easier on the eyes.
+It is, simply, the best Xcode theme available.
 Compatible with Xcode 4+.

 Installation
 ============